Table of Contents

 Beginning at the spinous processes of vertebrae Th11–L2, the serratus posterior inferior muscle inserts at the lower margin of the 9th–12th rib.
 During active innervation by the intercostal nerves (T9–T12), it fixes the ribs posteriorly and thus acts as an antagonist to the costal diaphragm during inhalation.

-Subcostalis and transversus thoracis are part of the “other” group of primary chest wall muscles.
+The subcostalis and transversus thoracis are part of the ‘other’ group of primary chest wall muscles.

-The subcostalis muscle is originated from the inner surface of the lower ribs near their angles.
-From there, this muscle spread in the same direction as the internal intercostal muscle, extend over several ribs, to finally insert on the inside of the lower ribs.
-The intercostal nerves 4-11 provide the neural supply through which the ribs are elevated, and this consequently makes the subcostalis an exhalation muscle.
+The subcostalis muscle originates from the inner surface of the lower ribs near their angles.
+From there, this muscle spreads in the same direction as the internal intercostal muscle, and extends over several ribs, to finally insert on the inside of the lower ribs.
+The intercostal nerves 4–11 provide the neural supply through which the ribs are elevated, and this consequently makes the subcostalis an exhalation muscle.

-Special features: The subcostalis muscles are not inherent in every individual.
+Special features: The subcostalis muscle is not found in every individual.

 Transversus thoracis muscle

-The transversus thoracis muscle starts at the posterior surface of the lower sternum and xiphoid process, ascends in latero-cranial direction and inserts at the lower margin of the costal cartilages 2-6.
-During active innervation by the intercostal nerves 2-6, the muscle lowers the ribs, and thus, acts as an exhalation muscle.
+The transversus thoracis muscle starts at the posterior surface of the lower sternum and xiphoid process, ascends in the latero–cranial direction and inserts at the lower margin of the costal cartilages 2–6.
+During active innervation by the intercostal nerves 2–6, the muscle lowers the ribs, and thus, acts as an exhalation muscle.

 The secondary chest wall muscles

 The secondary chest wall muscles correspond with the ventral shoulder and chest muscles.
-This is important to mention because it confuses many medical and physiotherapy students as muscle group assignation not play a decisive role while studying.
+This is important to mention because it confuses many medical and physical therapy students because muscle group assignments not play a decisive role while studying.
 Origin, insertion, innervation, and function should be labeled.
-The group of secondary chest wall muscles includes Pectoralis major, Pectoralis minor, and Sternalis muscles.
+The group of secondary chest wall muscles includes the pectoralis major, the pectoralis minor, and the sternalis muscles.

-This large breast muscle consists of two main parts: clavicular, and sternocostal.
-Their joined innervation is carried out by the lateral and medial pectoral nerves (C5-Th1) and their joined insertion is at the lateral lip of intertubercular groove of the humerus.
+This large breast muscle consists of two main parts: clavicular and sternocostal.
+They are jointly innervated by the lateral and medial pectoral nerves (C5–Th1) and their joined insertion is at the lateral lip of intertubercular groove of the humerus.